You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Neurological Symptoms of Acyclovir: What You Need to Know

-Acyclovir is a widely used antiviral medication prescribed to treat herpes simplex virus (HSV) infections, including cold sores, genital herpes, and shingles.
+Acyclovir is a widely used antiviral medication prescribed to treat various viral infections, including herpes simplex, chickenpox, and shingles.
 While it is generally considered safe and effective, acyclovir can occasionally cause neurological symptoms in some individuals.
-In this article, we will explore the potential neurological side effects of acyclovir and what you can do to minimize the risk.
+In this article, we will delve into the potential neurological side effects of acyclovir and what you can do to mitigate them.

 What are the Common Neurological Symptoms of Acyclovir?